algosup/2022-2023-project-5-algorithmics-Team-7/Functional-Specifications.md

 The software should ensure that no tank is left partially full or empty at any point in the blending process to prevent oxidation of the wine.

-The software should ensure that no step in the blending process causes any loss of wine.

-The software should be able to track the progress of the blending process and provide real-time feedback to the user.
+*The software should be able to track the progress of the blending process and provide real-time feedback to the user.*

 The software should ensure that the final product meets the input formula as closely as possible.